chakra-xui/chakra-xui/packages/utils/README.md

 # Utilities

-Shared utilities for various Chakra UI components
+Shared utilities for various Chakra xui components

-> **Note **: This package is intended for internal use by the Chakra UI
+> **Note **: This package is intended for internal use by the Chakra xui
 > components.

 ## Installation